eding42/ACE-Code-Day-Intro-to-Python/README.md

 `sudo apt upgrade`

+On Linux:

 Run a Python script with:

 `python3 nameofscript.py`

 Replace "nameofscript.py" with the actual file name.

-Or you could just copy the contents of the file into repl.it
+Or you could just copy the contents of the file into repl.it.

+Windows:

+WIP